Statistical Indications of Toponium Formation in Top Quark Pair Production

 \textit{\textbf{Summary and Conclusions}} -- We have analysed six particle-level differential cross sections of $t \bar{t}$ production measured by the ATLAS and CMS collaborations to probe for evidence of toponium formation.
 The data were compared to conventional predictions at NNLO QCD accuracy and to predictions incorporating toponium contributions.
 In all observables, the inclusion of toponium formation improves the agreement between data and theory.
 In addition, a set of one-parameter $\chi^{2}$ minimisations was performed to extract the inclusive toponium production cross section associated with each distribution.
 The resulting estimates are broadly consistent across observables, though they show mild tension with both the theoretical prediction and a recent detector-level measurement from ATLAS.
-Taken together, the improved modelling and consistent cross-section estimates provide evidence for toponium formation in LHC data.
+Taken together, the improved modelling and the consistency of the extracted cross-section estimates suggest that non-relativistic threshold effects beyond conventional perturbative predictions play an important role in describing LHC data.
 However, a combined determination of the significance and inclusive cross section across all observables is not currently feasible owing to the absence of publicly available information on correlations between distributions and between ATLAS and CMS data.
 A joint treatment of the two datasets, or a public release of inter-distribution and inter-experiment covariance matrices, would enable a definitive combined result and provide deeper insight into the presence of toponium in data.

 Given the complexity of $t \bar{t}$ production near threshold, further dedicated studies are required to disentangle possible toponium effects from modelling uncertainties or potential beyond-the-Standard-Model contributions.
 The growing availability of double- and triple-differential $t\bar t$ measurements, along with corresponding predictions and public Monte Carlo implementations of toponium production, will enable more definitive tests.
 Within the experimental measurements, machine-learning techniques trained to discriminate toponium effects from modelling variations are expected to play an important role.